romainecampbell/romainecampbell.github.io/_pages/research.md

 Can Diversity Improve Equity?
 Achieving Racial Parity in Leader Assessment of Minority Team Members, *with Aaron Phipps*.

-The Impact of Education on Successful Re-entry, *with Logan Lee*.
+A Second Chance at Schooling: The Unintended Consequences of Prison Education, *with [Logan M. Lee](https://loganmlee.sites.grinnell.edu/)*.